 In your retail manager CV, you’ll need to show that you can manage people effectively and can balance lots of tasks at the same time.

 Again, quantifying this will help if you can get some facts and figures from your work experience.

 You’ll need to emphasise your people skills, problem solving skills and traits which can show you can handle great responsibility.

 Your CV needs to show that you’re persuasive, and so you’ll need to sell yourself on your CV like you would a product.

 Your personality needs to shine through in your CV, so a template is not going to cut it.

 Quantify your successful previous sales with figures.
 You'll also need to show how you've met or exceeded sales targets in the past.

 Jobs in retail are often sought-after, so you need a CV that’s going to set you above the crowd.

-Your retail CV needs to showcase you as a person, and show that you possess the skill set to be a great retail employee.
+You need to showcase you as a person on your retail CV, and show that you possess the skill set to be a great retail employee.

 Stuck for time?
 Most of the time using a generic CV builder is not going to cut it.
-Why not let us write you a bespoke professional retail CV?
+Why not let us write you a bespoke professionally written retail CV?